 Although Napier may be better known for its wineries and historic art deco architecture than its beaches, the coastal location of this beautiful city allows pohutukawa trees to flourish here.
 One such tree, a massive specimen planted in Napier’s south suburb around 100 years ago, is a sterling example of what these trees are capable of when allowed to reach their full potential.
 For many years it was trimmed severely to accommodate overhead power lines but after the lines went underground, the tree has been cared for and its canopy encouraged to grow to full magnificence.
 A little closer to the sea, at the northern end of Marine Parade, is a trio of pohutukawas that have been specially looked after since the 1880’s.
 The original significance of these trees has been lost to history, but a Maori source has claimed that the site where the trees stand once had a commemorative stone (urupa), erected to mark the agreement of a Maori chief to the transfer of Napier Hill to the British Crown.

 Pohutukawas usually begin to flower around mid-November and stop sometime close to Christmas or New Years, so make sure you book your holiday soon to see these antipodean Christmas trees at the height of their beauty.
-Whether you are travelling through the South Island and need a campervan hire from Christchurch, a motorhome from Queenstown or are sticking to the north island, a campervan from Auckland, Wellington or even Whitianga with Motorhome Republic is a great way to experience the Christmas period.
+Whether you are travelling through the South Island and need a campervan hire from Christchurch, a motorhome from Queenstown or are sticking to the north island, a campervan from Hamilton, Wellington, or even Rotorua with Motorhome Republic is a great way to experience the Christmas period.